 "If we would be great in God's kingdom, learn to be a servant of all."

-The 1960's, 70's and 80's have marked a distinctive 30 years for much of America.
+The 1960's, the '70s, and '80s marked a distinctive 30 years for much of America.
 In the 60's we were finding our "rights".
-Authority was dethroned as we strove for peace and love and equality.
-The 1970's offered a curriculum of "assertiveness training" especially for women and Blacks.
-We were taught to "stand up for our rights" and "Don't let others push you around!"
+Authority was dethroned as we strove for peace, love, and equality.
+The 1970s offered a curriculum of "assertiveness training" -- especially for women and blacks.
+We were taught to "stand up for our rights" and "don't let others push you around!"
 Manipulative sales and management courses spread like fire as we learned to be concerned for others but only as they furthered our own cause and status.
-The Hippies of the 60's became the Yuppies of the 80's.
+The hippies of the '60s became the yuppies of the '80s.
 The goal was to get to the top--to be in charge--to be the one whom others looked up to.

 Day 1- God gives each of us various people in authority over us.
 These might include a father, mother, husband, teacher, manager, policeman, etc. How are we to treat our authorities?

 Day 2 -How does our attitude to the authority over us reflect our attitude toward God?

 Day 3 -If you are a Christian who is disrespectful toward one in authority, whose name is the one really slandered?